rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 If you choose one of the state management solutions, you will not experience a vendor lock-in.
 You can change to another state management solution any time.
 You can go from MobX to Redux or from Redux to MobX.
 I will demonstrate you later on how this works.

-Redux by {{% a_blank "Dan Abramov" "https://twitter.com/dan_abramov" %}} is a derivation of the {{% a_blank "flux architecture" "https://facebook.github.io/flux/docs/in-depth-overview.html" %}}.
+Redux by {{% a_blank "Dan Abramov" "https://twitter.com/dan_abramov" %}} and {{% a_blank "Andrew Clark" "https://twitter.com/acdlite" %}} is a derivation of the {{% a_blank "flux architecture" "https://facebook.github.io/flux/docs/in-depth-overview.html" %}}.
 In contrast to flux, it uses a single store over multiple stores to save state.
 In addition, instead of a dispatcher it uses pure functions to alter the state.
 If you are not familiar with flux and you are new to state management, don't bother with the last paragraph.

 Redux is influenced by **functional programming (FP) principles**.
 FP can be done in JavaScript, but a lot of people come from an object-oriented background, like Java, and have difficulties to adopt functional programming principles in the first place.
 That adds up later on why MobX might be easier to learn as a beginner.